ProjectPyRhO/PyRhO/README.md

 PyRhO enables users to:

-(i) characterize new (and existing) rhodopsins by automatically fitting
-    a minimal set of experimental data to three, four or six-state kinetic models,
+1. Characterize new (and existing) rhodopsins by automatically fitting a minimal set of experimental data to three, four or six-state kinetic models,
-(ii) simulate these models at the channel, neuron & network levels and (iii) gain functional insights through model selection and virtual
+2. Simulate these models at the channel, neuron & network levels and
-      experiments *in silico*.
+3. Gain functional insights through model selection and virtual experiments *in silico*.

 The module is written in Python with an additional IPython/Jupyter notebook based GUI, allowing models to be fit, simulations to be run and